Online Energy Minimization Under A Peak Age of Information Constraint: Proof of Proposition

 \section{Proof of Proposition \ref{prop:facts-min-energy-opt-frame}}

 \paragraph{Proof of Property 1} Let $\pi^\star$ transmits the $W$ bits of a packet $i$ with speed that varies with time.
 Now, consider another policy $\pi'$, identical to $\pi^\star$, except that it ($\pi'$) transmits the $W$ bits of packet $i$ with constant speed over the same time-interval where $\pi^\star$ transmits packet $i$.
-But, due to convexity of power function $P(\cdot)$, we know that over any given interval of time, transmitting a packet with constant speed consumes minimum energy.
+Due to convexity of power function $P(\cdot)$, we know that over any given interval of time, transmitting a packet with constant speed consumes minimum energy.
 Therefore, $\pi'$ consumes less energy than $\pi^\star$.
 But this cannot be true, because $\pi^\star$ is an optimal offline policy.
 Hence, $\pi^\star$ must transmit the $W$ bits of each packet $i$ with constant speed.

 \paragraph{Proof of Property 2} Since $\pi^\star$ knows the generation time of all the packets in advance, it never transmits any packet partially (because transmitting a packet partially consumes energy, without meeting the deadline constraint \eqref{eq:deadline-constraint}).
 Also, $\pi^\star$ only transmits fresh packets (Remark \ref{remark:only-fresh-packet}).
-Therefore, it never preempts a packet to transmit it later.
-Hence, $\pi^\star$ never preempts a packet.
+Therefore, it never interrupts transmission of any packet to transmit it later.
+Hence, $\pi^\star$ never interrupts any ongoing packet transmission.

 \paragraph{Proof of Property 3}